vatkka/vatkka/README.md

 - 🤔 I’m looking for help with C# API
 - 💬 Ask me about computers and I'll explain it
 - 📫 How to reach me: vatkka1429@gmail.com
-- ⚡ Fun fact: I'am a student
+- ⚡ Fun fact: I'm a student